shixinhuang99/scafalra/README.md

-# Scafalra
+# Scafalra(sca)

-`scafalra` is a command-line interface tool for manage templates
+scafalra is a command-line interface tool for manage templates

 ## Installation